Adithyadk/OCR-Optical-Character-Recognition/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### I hope this README provides a comprehensive overview of your project!
+### I hope this README provides a comprehensive overview of the project!